MouriNaruto/MouriNaruto/ReadMe.md

 [VTuber]: https://en.wikipedia.org/wiki/VTuber
 [Otokonoko]: https://en.wikipedia.org/wiki/Otokonoko

-You shouldn't call me Lu Qi (卢起) even this is my real name, but this identity is deprecated in most cases for reducing my depressive symptoms.
-I will ignore it in most cases if you use this.
-(But call me Blues Lu is acceptable because Bruce Lu is my English name named by my uncle and I love the color blue so I use Blues instead of Bruce.)

 *MouriNaruto*, *Mouri_Naruto* and *Mouri* are my typical usernames.

 I am interested in writing the most compact implementations by using the least